tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 </table>

-But, unlike the standard model formula methods in R, a recipe **does not** automatically create these dummy variables for you- you'll need to tell your recipe to add this step.
+But, unlike the standard model formula methods in R, a recipe **does not** automatically create these dummy variables for you; you'll need to tell your recipe to add this step.
 This is for two reasons.
 First, many models do not require [numeric predictors](https://bookdown.org/max/FES/categorical-trees.html), so dummy variables may not always be preferred.
 Second, recipes can also be used for purposes outside of modeling, where non-dummy versions of the variables may work better.
 For example, you may want to make a table or a plot with a variable as a single factor.
 For those reasons, you need to explicitly tell recipes to create dummy variables using `step_dummy()`:

 ```r